 – Slow the ageing process and helps prolong life.

-We are a keen and friendly group; some students have been coming for many years because they have realised the benefits they experience from practising tai chi.
+*We are a keen and friendly group; some students have been coming for many years because they have realised the benefits they experience from practising tai chi and qigong.

 The tai chi sessions involve:

-* Warm up exercises: this section of the session stretches, wakes up and opens the body and students are encourage to practise at their own flexibility and depth.
+1- Warm up exercises: this section of the session stretches, wakes up and opens the body and students are encourage to practise at their own flexibility and depth.
 Our warm up exercises are quite frequently specific qigong exercises that also stretch the body.

-2- Qigong (also spelt chi-kung) exercise: qigong means ‘energy work’, so qigong exercise are gentle energising flowing movements co-ordinated with the breath which increase and maintain our levels of chi energy within the body.
-‘Chi’ is the fundamental force in the universe – air, breath and nourishment.
-All things would be lifeless and static without chi.
-Chi is the driving force of the universe and human life.
+2- Qigong (also spelt chi-kung) exercise: qigong means ‘energy work’, so qigong exercise are gentle energising flowing movements co-ordinated with the breath which increase and maintain our levels of ‘Qi’ energy within the body.
+‘Qi’ is the fundamental force in the universe – air, breath and nourishment.
+All things would be lifeless and static without Qi.
+Qi is the driving force of the universe and human life.

-* Tai chi chuan practice: Tai chi consists of gentle graceful flowing movements co-ordinated with breathing which increases self-awareness, balance, well-being, vitality, etc. Tai chi is best described as a sophisticated type of qigong and both are traditional Chinese art.
+3- Tai chi chuan practice: tai chi consists of gentle graceful flowing movements co-ordinated with breathing which increases self-awareness, balance, well-being, vitality, etc. Tai chi is best described as a sophisticated type of qigong and both are traditional Chinese art.